tehnomaan/slimorm/README.md

 Database db = new MySqlDatabase(dbDriver, dbUrl, dbUser, dbPassword);
 ```

+# Data Types

+The developer is responsible of selecting Java type and corresponding SQL data byte, which must match.
+By default, SlimORM supports these Java types by default:
+String, byte, Byte, short, Short, int, Integer, long, Long, float, Float, double, Double, BigDecimal, byte[], Timestamp, Instant, Date, LocalDate, LocalDateTime, ZonedDateTime.

+Be aware that PostgreSQL does not store timezone id into record (even when data type is _with time zone_).
+Therefore, all time-related columns store correct instant in time, but have lost the original timezone id.

+For data types not listed above, one must superclass DefaultDialect and provide custom saveBinder and loadBinder.

 # Deploying to Maven Central
 * Install GnuPG from https://www.gnupg.org/download/ .
 * In environment, set GRADLE\_USER\_HOME=C:/directory-for-gradle.properties